d0tTino/DeepThought-ReThought/docs/perception_service.md

 # Perception Service

+## Purpose

-The **PerceptionService** evaluates incoming user messages for social cues like flirtation, avoidance, manipulation, sarcasm and supportiveness.
+The **PerceptionService** evaluates incoming user messages for social cues such as flirtation, avoidance, manipulation, sarcasm and supportiveness.
 Downstream modules can use the scores to adjust trust levels, choose personas or trigger safeguards.